Skip to content

 What Medicare Supplement Plan N Covers

-Plan G vs Plan N: Side-by-Side Comparison
+Plan G vs Plan N: The Real Decision (Predictability vs Premium)

-Benefit Plan G Plan N
+Feature Plan G Plan N

-Part A Coinsurance & Hospital Costs ✔ Covered ✔ Covered
+Part A coinsurance & hospital costs Covered Covered

-Part A Deductible ✔ Covered ✔ Covered
+Part A deductible Covered Covered

-Part B Deductible ✘ Not covered ✘ Not covered
+Part B deductible Not covered Not covered

-Typical Premium Higher Lower
+Typical monthly premium Higher Lower

 Which Plan Is Right for You?

-Using the Medicare Plan Comparison Tool
+Use the Medicare Plan Comparison Tool (Plan G vs Plan N in Your Area)

 Need Help Deciding Between Plan G and Plan N?